-Campuses can take the following steps to identify and award eligible College Bound Scholars:
+Campuses can take the following steps to identify and award eligible College Bound students:

-1. Prepare a file to upload SSNs into the CBS Eligibility Checker (formerly named 'Cruncher') in the WSAC Portal.
+- Prepare a file to upload SSNs into the CBS Eligibility Checker in the WSAC Portal.
 This is necessary to identify the potential CBS applicants prior to awarding.
 Campuses can select one of three ways to communicate with WSAC Portal.
-For questions regarding the REST web service or SFTP approach, please contact WSAC.

-- Manually upload a file via WSAC's Portal website: Any user with access may log into the CBS Eligibility Checker (formerly named 'Cruncher') and upload a text file containing SSNs (1 per row) to get the output on the page or via a CSV download file. - HTTP REST Interface: Systems capable of consuming web services may issue a HTTP POST request with a list of SSNs as the post data.
+For questions regarding the REST web service or SFTP approach, please contact WSAC. - Manually upload a file via WSAC's Portal website: Any user with access may log into the CBS Eligibility Checker and upload a text file containing SSNs (1 per row) to get the output on the page or via a CSV download file. - HTTP REST Interface: Systems capable of consuming web services may issue a HTTP POST request with a list of SSNs as the post data.
 This is expected to be authenticated using Basic Authentication through an SSL tunnel.
 WSAC staff would create an API user account with permissions and a hard password without an expiration date for this purpose. - SFTP: WSAC also can set-up an automated file transfer system.
 The campus would upload a file of SSNs and WSAC would return a CSV data file. - 2.
 Determine how to identify/flag potential CBS Awards in your system prior to awarding.
 The output can be viewed in the portal or downloaded as an Excel file. - 3.
-Review previously awarded students for a change in eligibility status (either by a separate SSN file upload or evaluating the output accordingly). - 4.
+Review previously awarded students for a change in eligibility status (either by a separate SSN file upload or evaluating the output accordingly).

 Review the eligibility criteria in Chapter 2 to automate eligibility criteria where possible (such as 65 percent MFI and "gap fill" after other state aid).

-CBS Eligibility Checker (formerly named 'Cruncher') Instructions
+CBS Eligibility Checker Instructions

-To accommodate the update to the 2.0 GPA for students who are direct admits to a public or private four-year institution and the name change from Cruncher to Eligibility Checker, WSAC will be updating the current CBS Eligibility Checker functionality.
-Information and new screenshots will be updated when the changes are implemented.
+To accommodate the update to the 2.0 GPA requirement for students who are direct admits to a public or private four-year institution, WSACupdated the CBS Eligibility Checker functionality.